GinoPane/oc-blogtaxonomy-plugin/README.md

 > It is not required to set it to a real value unless you want to display tags specific for the post

 * **Tag page** - CMS page which contains [`postsWithTag`](#posts-with-the-tag) component and is used to display a single tag content and posts;

-## To Do

-* complete localization for backend partials;
-* add translate capabilities;
-* add threshold parameter for related posts.